cybercongress/foundation/euler-foundation/foundation.md

 ### Introduction
 Cyber is a decentralized Google.
 Cybers mission is to decentralize the services and the infrastructure of the internet via the use of blockchain technology and cyberlinks.
 Cyber is an innovative search protocol.
 Such a protocol should not be owed by one company, but rather be governed by its stakeholders, that can decide on its development via the use of governance mechanisms.
 This guide covers the particular case of setting up euler\~Foundation, the testing of cyber\~Foundation.
 You may substitute the word `euler` to use it as a workflow guide for your own setup.

-We are concerned about following the principles of decentralization and believe that DAOs are a vital ingridient in achieving it.
+We are concerned about following the principles of decentralization and believe that DAOs are a vital ingredient in achieving it.
 We use Aragon-bred DAOs for governance within our project.

 If we think about DAO from a technical perspective, we see smart contracts and accounts as technical tools that shape the DAO.
 The account that creates the DAO gets extra power and is not fully compliant with trustless principles.

-Currently, only a limited number of people can start a DAO, but put into consideration, decentralization is the main principle of our project and this situation should be changed.
+Currently, only a limited number of people can start a DAO but put into consideration, decentralization is the main principle of our project and this situation should be changed.
 Another important point is the take-off of the project.
 It’s not a moment, it is a time-consuming process.
 Both points bring us to the realization of the `point zero` problem.

 To overcome this restriction we create the community foundation DAO via a two-level setup.
-The `zero-step` here is the cyber\~Congress DAO and the second-step is the cyber\~Foundation DAO.
+The `zero-step` here is the cyber\~Congress DAO and the second step is the cyber\~Foundation DAO.
 The Foundation DAO is an entity created to manage and develop the Cyber project.
 The cyber~Congress DAO is an organization with one simple aim, to launch the project itself and to work on it as one of the shareholders, including the setup of the Foundation DAO.

-detailsed information about the tasks of both DAOs can be found in either our [WP](https://ipfs.io/ipfs/QmceNpj6HfS81PcCaQXrFMQf7LR5FTLkdG9sbSRNy3UXoZ) or our [homestead documentation](https://github.com/cybercongress/congress/blob/master/ecosystem/Cyber%20Homestead%20doc.md).
+detailed information about the tasks of both DAOs can be found in either our [WP](https://ipfs.io/ipfs/QmceNpj6HfS81PcCaQXrFMQf7LR5FTLkdG9sbSRNy3UXoZ) or our [homestead documentation](https://github.com/cybercongress/congress/blob/master/ecosystem/Cyber%20Homestead%20doc.md).

 #### For whom and for what is this guide?
 1. For Cyber community, for whom we provide a fully transparent workflow